LabShengLi/nanome/docs/Eval.md

 pip show nanome-jax
 ```

-**If your system support docker or singularity, you can directly running evaluation tool without any installations**:
+**If your system support docker or singularity, you can directly run evaluation tool without any installations**:
 ```angular2html
 ## Check nanome-jax package in docker
 docker run liuyangzzu/nanome:latest pip show nanome-jax